moorepants/learn-multibody-dynamics/angular.rst

    {}^A\bar{\omega}^B \times v\hat{b}_x =
    {}^A\bar{\omega}^B \times \bar{v}

-:math:numref:`time-derivative-fixed-unit-vector` extends to any vector **fixed in** :math:`B` and observed from :math:`A`, making the time derivative equal to the cross product of the angular velocity of :math:`B` in :math:`A` with the vector.
+Eq. :math:numref:`time-derivative-fixed-unit-vector` extends to any vector **fixed in** :math:`B` and observed from :math:`A`, making the time derivative equal to the cross product of the angular velocity of :math:`B` in :math:`A` with the vector.

 Now, if :math:`\bar{u}` is a vector that is **not fixed in** :math:`B` we return to the product rule in Section :ref:`Product Rule` and first express